fabiospampinato/vscode-todo-plus/README.md

 - **Go To Symbol**: you can easily move between projects by using the `Go to Symbol in File...` command
 - **[TaskPaper](https://www.taskpaper.com) compatible**: just set `todo.symbols.box`, `todo.symbols.done` and `todo.symbols.cancelled` to `-`
 - **Timekeeping**: you can mark todos as started and track elapsed time until completion
+- **Timer**: a timer can be displayed in the statusbar for started todos
 - **Time estimates**: you can estimate the time it will take to complete a todo by adding a tag to it that looks like this: `@est(3 hours)`, `@est(2h30m)` or `@2h30m`.
 Then you can use the `[est]` token in statistics
 - **Statistics**: statistics about your entire file and/or project-level statistics about your individual projects
 - **Embedded todos**: it's common to have `//TODO` or `//FIXME` comments in our code, this extension can find those as well